 Just over a week out from the competition, this bourgeoning star in the world of strength talked with Bodybuilding.com about her prep—which heavily involved her popular Bodybuilding.com All Access program Uplifted: Build Muscle and Strength with Meg Squats—and how this prep has dovetailed with changes in her life, training, and overall strength.

 This interview has been edited for length and clarity.
-You can hear the full version in an upcoming episode of the Bodybuilding.com Podcast.
+You can hear the full version on The Bodybuilding.com Podcast.

 Bodybuilding.com: This is a meet you've done multiple times.
 Is it basically what your training year hinges around at this point?